OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 - BSD: `route add -net 172.16.100.0/24 <frontend_ip>`

 After the route exists, the workstation should be able to reach the virtual machines running on the frontend without further configuration.

+## Next Steps

+Additionally, we recommend checking [Validate the environment]({{% relref "validate_the_environment" %}}), that describes how to explore the resources installed and how to download and run appliances from the [OpenNebula Marketplace](https://marketplace.opennebula.io/).

+Finally, you can use your OpenNebula installation to [Run a Kubernetes Cluster on OpenNebula]({{% relref "running_kubernetes_clusters" %}}) with minimal steps -- first downloading the OneKE Service from the OpenNebula Public Marketplace, then  deploying a full-fledged K8s cluster with a test application.